On a nonlinear partial differential algebraic system arising in technical textile industry: Analysis and numerics: Conclusion

 \section{Conclusion}

-In the technical textile industry the dynamics of an elastic inextensible slender fiber is modeled by an nonlinear fourth order partial differential algebraic system.
-In this paper we have proposed a numerical scheme focusing on an accurate and efficient treatment of the algebraic constraint.
+In the technical textile industry the dynamics of an elastic inextensible inertial fiber is modeled by a wavelike, nonlinear fourth order partial differential algebraic system.
+In this paper we proposed a numerical scheme focusing on the efficient and accurate treatment of the constraint for the local length preservation.
+A convergence proof and an explicit error bound were presented.
 Ongoing work deals with the extension of analysis and numerics to the stochastic partial differential algebraic system \cite{marheineke:p:2011} arising for fibers immersed in turbulent air flows.
-Here, a stochastic force (source term) of a white noise type is added in the fiber equation.
+Here, a stochastic force (source term) of a white noise type is added in the model system.
 The challenge lies again in the handling of the constraint.
-So far, the corresponding extensible equation with additive Gaussian noise has been studied in \cite{baur:p:2011}.
+So far, the corresponding extensible beam equations with additive Gaussian noise have been studied in \cite{baur:p:2013}.